jangevaare/PhyloTrees.jl/README.md

 ### Nodes

-We can quickly look at the nodes present in our tree:
+We can quickly look at the nodes present in our `Tree`:

     > exampletree.nodes
     4-element Array{PhyloTrees.Node{Float64},1}:
     [root node]-->[branch 1]
     [branch 1]-->[internal node]-->[branch 2]
     [branch 2]-->[leaf node]
 We can label nodes:

     > # Set a label for node 1